-UNIT PLAN AND TEXTS
+UNIT PLAN

-- Unit Plan
+- Unit Plan - Model Tools

-- Models

-- Text(s)

 The model claims and tools are meant only to illustrate the process, NOT to shape textual analysis.
 It is essential that both teachers and students develop claims based on their own analysis and class discussion.
 Teachers are encouraged to develop their own claims in the blank tools to use with students when modeling the process.